denoland/deno/Roadmap.md

 // occurs.
 It returns the number of bytes copied and the first error encountered
 // while copying, if any.
 //
-// A successful Copy returns err == nil, not err == EOF.
-Because Copy is defined
-// to read from src until EOF, it does not treat an EOF from Read as an error to
+// Because Copy is defined to read from src until EOF, it does not treat an EOF
-// be reported.
+// from Read as an error to be reported.
 //
 // https://golang.org/pkg/io/#Copy
-async function copy(dst: Writer, src: Reader): Promise<IOResult>;
+async function copy(dst: Writer, src: Reader): Promise<number>;

 // MultiWriter creates a writer that duplicates its writes to all the provided
 // writers, similar to the Unix tee(1) command.